 double or twin beds.
 There are six garden rooms, which have twin beds and single wash hand basin,

 toilet and shower en-suite.

 All the rooms look out over the calm waters of Manda Bay, Pate Island and Manda Toto.
 All children

 are allocated in ‘sea-view’ rooms unless they pay adult-sharing rates.
 All of the rooms have direct

 access to the beach.
 Extra beds are available on request.

 Exclusive use of the lodge is based on a minimum of 21 rooms booked.

 Manda Bay creates delicious gourmet cuisine, using the freshest ingredients possible including a large variety of hand-selected seafood.
 Breakfasts of fresh fruit, cereals and a choice of cooked breakfasts, homemade buffet-style lunches and 3-course dinners on the beach under the stars.

 Sailing, kayaking, windsurfing, beach walks and drives through the Manda Ruins.
-Deep-sea fishing, waterskiing, banana rides and inflatable tube rides, line fishing, fly-fishing, bottom fishing and snorkelling.
+Deep-sea fishing, waterskiing, banana rides, and inflatable tube rides, line fishing, fly-fishing, bottom fishing, and snorkeling.
 Boat excursions to Lamu town, Shela, and the Takwa ruins.
 A week-long kite surfing course, instructed by a professional instructor, can be arranged at a fee.